 South Atlantic Street overpass open to traffic

-On Monday, Jan.
-27, we opened a new overpass to the west of Seattle’s stadiums.
+In early 2014, we opened a new overpass to the west of Seattle’s stadiums.
 The overpass allows traffic to bypass a busy railroad track that crosses South Atlantic Street.
 Before the overpass, train activity often blocked traffic for extended periods, which not only slowed truckers traveling to and from the Port of Seattle, but also created backups that stretched onto Seattle streets and Interstate 90.
 The overpass saves truckers as much as 20 minutes of travel time between the port and I-5 or I-90.

 The section of Atlantic beneath SR 99 will remain closed to through traffic until the SR 99 tunnel opens to traffic.
 Drivers will now use the new overpass to travel in both directions between Atlantic and Alaskan Way South.

 WSDOT is putting the finishing touches on a new permanent connection between the on-street bike lanes south of South Atlantic Street and the shared-use path from South King Street.